-Dr. Martin reviews a study from the Journal of Critical Reviews in Food Science that's showing how meat consumption is better for depression.
+Dr. Martin reviews a study from the Journal of Critical Reviews in Food Science that shows how meat consumption is good for the prevention of depression.

 TRANSCRIPT OF TODAY'S EPISODE

 Announcer: You're listening to The Doctor Is In Podcast, brought to you by MartinClinic.com.
 During the episode, the doctors share a lot of information.
 As awesome as the info may be, it is not intended to diagnose, cure, treat, or prevent any disease.
 It's strictly for informational purposes.

 Dr. Martin: Well, good morning.
 Hope you're having a great start to your day.
 I hope you've had your vitamin C, coffee.
 Okay, let me read to you a study this morning, we're going to pontificate on this.
 We're going to pontificate on this.
 Now, this came out of the Journal for Critical Reviews in Food Science.
 This is out the Journal of Critical Reviews in Food Science.
 What does it say?
 Meat consumption, according to a meta analysis of hundreds of papers, studies, here's their conclusion, meat consumption is better for depression.
 Hello?
 I've talked to you so many times, okay?
 There's not a better food in the universe than vitamin S. There really isn't.
 Okay?
 Even for you ladies that love chicken, chicken's good for you, not quite as good as steak, but it's good for you because, in a serving, you get 37 grams of protein and zero carbs.
 So you ladies that love chicken, it's all right, you can have it.